hillapay/payment/README.md

             });
 ```

-This method checks whether the VAS user is active or not, which returns.
+This method checks whether the M-VAS user is active or not, and returns the result, which is as follows.

-Which is as follows

 ##### HillaVasActiveType

->**HillaVasActiveType.Expire:** The user's contract has expired
+>**HillaVasActiveType.Expire:** The user's contract has expired.

->**HillaVasActiveType.Unsubscribe:** The user has no contract
+>**HillaVasActiveType.Unsubscribe:** The user has no contract.

->**HillaVasActiveType.Subscribe:** The user has a contract
+>**HillaVasActiveType.Subscribe:** The user has a contract.

  #### 3create Payman
-If the user did not have a contract or the contract expired, use the following method
+If the user did not have a contract or the contract expired, use the following method. (n.b., Paymen means "Contract").
 ```sh
 HillaPaySdk.VAS.createPayman(activityContext, uid);
 ```
-The answer to this method is returned in OnActivityResult, which is in the directDebitVasResult method
+The answer to this method is returned in OnActivityResult, which is in the directDebitVasResult method.

 #### 4.unsubscribe User
-You can cancel the user contract using the following method
+You can cancel the user contract using the following method.
 ```sh
 HillaPaySdk.VAS.unsubscribeUser(MainActivity.this, uid, new HillaPayUnSubscribeUserListener() {
                 @Override